 No trail pass is required.

-All loops of the Jack Lake Cross Country Ski Trail were tracked and groomed.
-The trail is in excellent condition, but the snow is dry and slow.
+All loops of the Jack Lake Cross Country Ski Trail have been groomed and tracked and are in excellent condition.

 Skiers ages 18 and older are required to have either an annual permit issued by the Langlade County Forestry, Parks, and Recreation Department or a daily use permit available at the onsite self-service payment box.
 The daily cross-country ski fee is $10 per day for adults 18 and older.
 Children under 18 ski free.
 Annual passes are available for $30 per year for adults and may be purchased at the Forestry, Parks, and Recreation Office at 1633 Neva Road in Antigo, Monday through Friday from 8:00 am to 4:00 pm.
 Annual passes are valid from the official trail opening through November 31 each year.
 A new annual pass is required after November 31.
 For more information, please call 715-627-6300.
 These fees support the ongoing operation and maintenance of the Jack Lake Cross Country Ski Trails, ensuring they remain a premier destination for ski enthusiasts.
 Failure to pay required fees violates the county ordinance and may result in a citation.